-Some three years ago, I left for The Netherlands at the beginning of December, and knocked on my father’s door.
+Ten years ago, I went back to The Netherlands at the beginning of December, and knocked on my father’s door.
 We both knew this was going to be the last time we would see each other.

 In my father’s presence I once again became the boy I used to be, and we talked about the day my dad impersonated a Spanish bishop.